How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Growing with Reusable Grow Mediums in 10x20 Trays

-Reusable grow mediums have revolutionized the way many growers approach microgreens.
-Our Silicone Reusable Microgreen Grow Medium was made to work with 10x20 trays and has become one of our most popular products.
+Reusable grow mediums have changed the way many growers approach microgreens.
+Our 10x20 Reusable Silicone Grow Medium was made to work with 10x20 trays and has become one of our most popular products.
 Let's walk through the complete process of growing with reusables.

 Why Choose Reusable Grow Mediums?